fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-SubcomponentsAndModelRelaying.md

 It's also common to want related components to coordinate state through their models; we can handle this through the [model relay](../ModelRelay.md) features.

 The evolving "Hello, World!" component below splits out the two "hello" functions (console and web page) into separate subcomponents, and synchronizes the "hello" message through model relay.
-We'll also update the web page display to use a model listener as to respond to model changes.
+We'll also update the web page display to use a model listener to respond to model changes.

 <div class="infusion-docs-note">You can check out the [Live Example of the code below on CodePen](http://codepen.io/waharnum/pen/rjWBQN?editors=1111)</div>